pesto-students/p11-sai-chaitanya-AkhilKumar-Git/Week-1/Week-1.md

+# File with heading

+Assignment Submission

-1. What is a protocol stack, and how is it used in web development?
+_1.What is a protocol stack, and how is it used in web development?_

 A)A protocol stack, also known as a network stack, is a set of protocols that are used to establish communication between different devices or software components over a network.
 The protocol stack consists of a series of layers, each of which is responsible for a specific function in the communication process.

 In web development, the protocol stack typically refers to the TCP/IP stack, which is the set of protocols used to enable communication between web servers and web clients (such as web browsers).
 The TCP/IP stack is composed of four layers: the application layer, the transport layer, the network layer, and the data link layer.